 Recognising the Japanese mastery of interventional endoscopy, he decided to bring Prof Noriya Uedo to Port Macquarie to supervise and teach advanced endoscopic procedures (Uedo visit).
 In early 2018 he was joined by Prof Toyonaga, one of the world's leading experts in endoscopic cancer resection (Toyonaga 2018).
 He continued this tradition with a further educational visit by Prof Toyonaga in 2019 (Toyonaga 2019).
 In 2020 he conducted an advanced endoscopy "masterclass" for other Gastroenterologists with Prof Toyonaga in Port Macquarie (Toyonaga 2020).

-Dr Kostalas is interested and experienced in the breadth of luminal gastroenterology; all aspects of endoscopy, the diagnosis and management of inflammatory bowel disease and preventing bowel cancer (colorectal cancer screening).
+Dr Kostalas is interested and experienced (having performed over 10,000 colonoscopies) in the breadth of luminal gastroenterology; all aspects of endoscopy, the diagnosis and management of inflammatory bowel disease and preventing bowel cancer (colorectal cancer screening).
 During his career he has won numerous teaching awards including the “Dean’s award for excellence in teaching” twice.
 Dr Kostalas was nominated for the "Brian Yeo Best Teacher Award" at the University of New South Wales in 2012.
 In the same year he won the Wiley Blackwell Publishing Award for "Clinical Excellence in Adult Medicine" from the Royal Australasian College of Physicans.

 Dr Kostalas pursues current evidenced based practice in Gastroenterology and Hepatology.
 As part of his commitment to ongoing learning and the pursuit of best practice he is a member of many international GI societies.
 Dr Kostalas is a (Conjoint) Senior Lecturer at the University of New South Wales.
 He is the Gastroenterology representative on the Medical Advisory Committee at Port Macquarie Private Hospital, served as a working group member on the NSW scope of clinical practice in Gastroenterology and Hepatology and is the primary supervisor of Gastroenterology Advanced Trainees at Port Macquarie.